Symmetric Self-Dual Quantum Codes on High Dimensional Expanders: Overview

 There have also been efforts to generalize the color code beyond triangulations of manifolds; pin codes \autocite{PinCodes} were introduced as precisely such a relaxation where the underlying simplicial complex only needs to satisfy a mild condition.
 Subsequently, rainbow codes \autocite{Rainbow} were developed as generalizations of pin codes that allow for a slightly more flexible choice of stabilizer generators on the same simplicial complexes.
 This flexibility solves a limitation of pin codes that often resulted in constant distance.
 The work \autocite{Rainbow} then leverages the rainbow code framework to improve upon the quasi-hyperbolic codes from \autocite{Parallelizable3DColor} by considering the product of a bipartite expander graph (instead of the circle) with a hyperbolic surface to obtain codes with transversal T gate and (truly) constant rate, but with distance still bounded as before by $O\left(\log n \right)$.
-Within the sheaf framework that we employ, we show that the Tanner color codes we describe are a natural generalization of both pin and rainbow codes, which correspond roughly to trivial sheaves.
+Within the sheaf framework that we employ, we show that the Tanner color codes we describe are a natural generalization of both pin and generic rainbow codes, which correspond roughly to trivial sheaves.
 The additional flexibility of Tanner color codes beyond these previous attempts at generalization should help realize the full potential of expanding complexes.

-Currently, there are no known asymptotically good qLDPC codes with transversal non-Clifford gates.
-In fact, asymptotically good \emph{non-LDPC} codes with transversal non-Clifford gates have only recently been constructed \autocite{GolowichGuruswami, WillsMSD, NguyenTransversal, AddressableTransversal} using algebraic methods.
+Quite recently, \autocite{FullCliffordGroup} established the forefront of single-block addressability by showing that non-LDPC self-dual quantum Reed-Muller codes with rate $\Theta\left(n/\sqrt{\log n}\right)$ and $\sqrt{n}$ distance have sufficient (fold-)transversal generators to generate the entire logical Clifford group.
+Similarly, asymptotically good non-LDPC codes with transversal non-Clifford gates have only recently been constructed \autocite{GolowichGuruswami, WillsMSD, NguyenTransversal, AddressableTransversal} using algebraic methods.